SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-sign.md

-This function does ARC validation first, then combine the validation result with authentication assessments from other methods (e.g. SPF, DKIM, etc) defined by the `ar` and put it into the AAR header; then sign and seal the message by adding the AMS (ARC-Message-Signature) and AS (ARC-Seal) headers, using the signing mechanism defined in the `options` table.
+This function does ARC validation first, then combine the validation result with authentication assessments from other methods (e.g. SPF, DKIM, etc) defined by the `ar` and put it into the AAR (ARC-Authentication-Results) header;
+ then sign and seal the message by adding the AMS (ARC-Message-Signature) and AS (ARC-Seal) headers, using the signing mechanism defined in the `options` table.

 This function requires the [`openarc`](/momentum/4/modules/openarc) module.